Skip to main content

 The age of your plumbing system plays a crucial role in its performance and reliability.
 Most pipes have a lifespan of 20 to 50 years, depending on the material.
 For instance, galvanized steel pipes, commonly used in homes built before the 1960s, tend to corrode and fail after about 40 years.
 Copper pipes, on the other hand, can last up to 50 years or more.

 If your home is older and still has its original plumbing, it’s likely time for an upgrade.
 Even if you haven’t experienced significant issues yet, aging pipes are more prone to leaks, corrosion, and other problems.
-An inspection by a professional plumber can help determine the condition of your pipes and whether repiping is necessary.
+An inspection by a professional plumber can help determine the condition of your pipes and whether a whole house repipe job is necessary.

 Replacing old pipes is an investment in your home’s future, ensuring that you won’t have to deal with unexpected plumbing emergencies.
 Newer materials like PEX and copper offer improved durability and performance, giving you peace of mind.